 The group’s research is organised around five main themes:

-- International policies and diplomatic networks in the Anglophone worlds
+- International policies and diplomatic networks in the English-speaking worlds

-- Democracy, democratisation and politicization in North America and the United Kingdom
+- Democracy, democratization and politization in North America and the UK

 The group has close connections with the research group on gender and the different transversal groups (Writing history from the margins; popular classes; material culture) which stem from the History group.

 - Alice Decouvelaere

 - Mathilde Velliet